Locations:

 Symptoms and Causes

-• Unexplained fever: A fever that stays above 103 degrees Fahrenheit (39.5 degrees Celsius) that lasts longer than two days or that comes back may be a sign of a serious issue.
+• A fever above 103 degrees Fahrenheit (39.5 degrees Celsius) that lasts longer than two days or comes and goes

-• Heavy night sweats: This is sweating that’s so intense it drenches your sheets.
+• Heavy night sweats (so intense that it drenches your sheets)

-It’s important to remember these are common symptoms related to many different conditions.
-Having one or all of these symptoms doesn’t mean you have diffuse large B-cell lymphoma.
+Having these symptoms doesn’t necessarily mean you have diffuse large B-cell lymphoma.
 That said, you should contact a healthcare provider anytime you notice changes in your body that last for several weeks.

 What causes diffuse large B-cell lymphoma?

-Diffuse large B-cell lymphoma happens when B cells mutate.
+Diffuse large B-cell lymphoma happens when B cells mutate (change).
 These are acquired genetic mutations, meaning you develop them during your lifetime instead of being born with them.

-• Certain viruses, including Epstein-Barr virus, human immunodeficiency virus (HIV), hepatitis B and hepatitis C.
+• Infections.
+Viral infections associated with DLBCL include Epstein-Barr virus, human immunodeficiency virus (HIV) and hepatitis B and C.

-• Increased body mass index in young adults.
+• Increased body mass index (BMI) in young adults.
+The risk is especially high for young adults with obesity that persists throughout adulthood.

 Advertisement